anschino/ccsl/page_research_conferences_domestic.md

 # Domestic conferences

+20. Refat Khan and __Jihwan Moon__,
+__"Active Jamming for AF Relay-Based Covert Communications,"__
+2024 Radio Science and Communications Conference (RSCC) of the Korean Institute of Electromagnetic Engineering and Science (KIEES), 25 Oct.
+2024.

+19. MD Sakil Hasan and __Jihwan Moon__,
+__"Optimal Relay Mode Selection for Two-Hop Covert Communications,"__
+2024 Radio Science and Communications Conference (RSCC) of the Korean Institute of Electromagnetic Engineering and Science (KIEES), 25 Oct.
+2024.
+<span style="color:red">Outstanding paper award</span>

 18. __Jihwan Moon__,
 __"Relay Protocols for Low-Probability-of-Detection Satellite Communications,"__
 2024 The 34th Joint Conference on Communications and Information (JCCI), 24 - 26 Apr.
 2024.